PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 createdLayer._map.removeLayer(createdLayer);
 ```

-If no error is found, the geofence is converted into a JSON object and sent in a POST request to the endpoint _/geoFences/_ of the backend.

-If the backend returns a success, the geofence is added directly into the collection in the state of the React app, to avoid having to reload the entire page.
+If the backend returns a success, the geofence is added directly into the collection in the state of the React app, to avoid having to reload the entire page or re-fetch all geofences.

-If a backend error occurs, the creation process is aborted.

 ### Generation of geofences from presets